joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-02-21-random-tower-collapse.md

 date: 2021/02/21
 ---

->**Question**: Stuck at home for the $55^\text{th}$ week running, you have an idea to play reverse Jenga, stacking blocks one at a time to see how high you can get them before some blocks fall down.
+>**Question**: relaxing at home for the $55^\text{th}$ week running, you have an idea to play reverse Jenga, stacking blocks one at a time to see how high you can get them before some blocks fall down.
 To make it a surprise, you place each new blocks center randomly at some place between the edges of the block underneath.
 About how many blocks do you expect to place before seeing a unit of blocks tumble down?

 <!--more-->